Generalized tilting theory: The derived category of a dg category

 \subsubsection{The category up to homotopy}

 Its corresponding category $Z^0(\cc_{dg}\ca)$ of $0$th-cocycles will be denoted by $\cc \ca$.
 The objects are again the right dg $A$-modules, and the morphisms are morphisms $f$ of $\cc_{dg}\ca$ homogeneous of degree $0$ and compatible with the differentials.
-It turns out that $\cc\ca$ is a Frobenious category \cite{KellerDDC, Keller1996}, where the conflations are given by short exact sequences
+It turns out that $\cc\ca$ is a Frobenious category \cite{Keller1996}, where the conflations are given by short exact sequences

-of right dg $\ca$-modules, where $f$ is a section in $\cg\ca$ and $g$ is a retraction in $\cg\ca$ (see in \cite{KellerDDC} the meaning of $\cg\ca$).
+of right dg $\ca$-modules, where $f$ is a section in $\cg\ca$ and $g$ is a retraction in $\cg\ca$, and $\cg\ca$ is the graded category of graded right modules over $\ca$ (see in \cite{KellerDDC} further information).
 In this situation, $f$ is said to be an {\em inflation} and $g$ is said to be a {\em deflation}.

 The corresponding projective-injective modules are precisely the contractible ones.
 Hence, the associated stable category $\ul{\cc\ca}$, which is triangulated, is the quotient of the additive category $\cc\ca$ by the two-sided ideal formed by those morphisms factoring through a contractible module, or, in other words, those morphisms which are null-homotopic.
 This triangulated category will be denoted by $\ch\ca$, and it is said to be the {\em category of right dg $\ca$-modules up to homotopy}.